enmoku/taskmaster/README.md

 ## Command-line

 * --bootdelay – adds about 30 seconds delay before TM starts processing things, allowing other programs that probably are higher priority to finish startup.
+* --admin – requests privilege elevation if it's not already acquired.

 ## Installing, deployment, and usage